oscarlai1998/tp/docs/team/oscarlai1998.md

 * **Code contributed:** [RepoSense link](https://nus-cs2113-ay2021s2.github.io/tp-dashboard/?search=oscarlai1998&sort=groupTitle&sortWithin=title&since=2021-03-05&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false)

-### Enhancements implemented
+### Enhancements implemented:
-Given below are details of my contributions to the project.

 #### Implemented methods in `Ui` class of iGraduate
-*Considerations*
+*Considerations*:

 The initial concern was to think of all the possible features that may require interaction with the user.
-[Fuxi](https://github.com/fupernova) and [Ke Wen](https://github.com/kewenlok/) helped to implement skeleton methods to help me implement the specific methods based on the different command classes I implemented e.g. For ProgressCommand, I need to print the progress bar based on the number of MCs completed out of 160.
+[Fuxi](https://github.com/fupernova) and [Ke Wen](https://github.com/kewenlok/) helped to implement skeleton methods to help me implement the specific methods based on the different command classes I implemented.

 #### Implemented `DeleteCommand` class of iGraduate
 The DeleteCommand class is responsible for executing the `delete` command, and takes in an additional parameter of the module code.
 The module is then deleted from the Module List.

 #### Implemented `ProgressCommand` class of iGraduate
-*Considerations*
+*Considerations*:

 The Progress Command is important to iGraduate because in essence, our app's main focus is to help users know their progress towards graduation.
 Hence, the progress command was important so that we can display visually the graduation